-- France, with a network of 489 branches as of December 30, 2021.
+- France, with a network of 489 branches as of December 31, 2022.
 In France, the Group provides both generalist equipment for construction, industrial use, landscaping, local authorities and the service sector, as well as specialist equipment such as aerial work platforms, generators, portable accommodation and heavy equipment for civil engineering.
-France generated 42% of group's proforma revenue for the year ended December 31, 2021. - Nordic countries, which consist of Denmark, Norway, Sweden and Finland.
-As of December 31, 2021, the network in Nordic countries comprised 215 branches and provided both generalist and specialist equipment primarily through Ramirent and Loxam Access brands.
-Nordic countries generated 31% of group's pro forma revenue for the year ended December 31, 2021. - Rest of the World, which includes all other international countries where the Group provide generalist and specialist equipment, mainly the United Kingdom, Spain, Italy, the Benelux, Germany as well as the Baltic States, the Middle East, Brazil, Colombia and Morocco.
-As of December 31, 2021, the Group operated in the Rest of the World with a network of 362 branches and generated 28% of group's pro forma revenue for the year ended December 31, 2021.
+France generated 41% of group's proforma revenue for the year ended December 31, 2022. - Nordic countries, which consist of Denmark, Norway, Sweden and Finland.
+As of December 31, 2022, the network in Nordic countries comprised 216 branches and provided both generalist and specialist equipment primarily through Ramirent and Loxam Access brands.
+Nordic countries generated 30% of group's pro forma revenue for the year ended December 31, 2022. - Rest of the World, which includes all other international countries where the Group provides generalist and specialist equipment: the United Kingdom, Spain, Italy, the Benelux, Germany, Poland, Slovakia, Czech Republic as well as the Baltic States, the Middle East, Brazil, Colombia and Morocco.
+As of December 31, 2022, the Group operated in the Rest of the World with a network of 386 branches and generated 29% of group's pro forma revenue for the year ended December 31, 2022.

-We rent approximately 2,000 different types of equipment and tools in our fleet (excluding accessories), which consisted of approximately 650,000 pieces (excluding accessories) with a gross book value of €4.6 billion as of December 31, 2021.
+We rent approximately 2,000 different types of equipment and tools in our fleet (excluding accessories), which consisted of approximately 600,000 pieces (excluding accessories) with a gross book value of €5.1 billion as of December 31, 2022.
 Our generalist offering is focused on equipment principally used in construction and civil engineering projects.
 These projects encompass a wide range of activities, including new buildings in the residential, industrial, commercial and governmental sectors, renovation, utilities, roadwork and infrastructure.
 Our specialist equipment offerings serve specific client needs in terms of performance (such as power or reach) or quantity of equipment and can include aerial work platforms, generators, portable accommodation and heavy equipment for civil engineering.

 We also provide services such as transportation, refueling, damage waiver and retail consumable products to complement and support our rental business.
-Over the course of the year ended December 31, 2021, we provided these services for our clients through our various brands such as Loxam Rental, Ramirent, LoxamHune and Nationwide Platforms.
-As of December 31, 2021, we had 1,029 European branches, more than any other rental network in Europe.
+Over the course of the year ended December 31, 2022, we provided these services for our clients through our various brands such as Loxam Rental, Ramirent, Loxam Hune and Nationwide Platforms.
+As of December 31, 2022, we had 1,053 branches in Europe, more than any other European competitor.